 Keep Accessibility in Mind

-This is an important reminder for us all as community conveners - assumptions and observational insight are not enough in helping us put together accessible events.
-We have a responsibility to educate ourselves on matters of accessibility continually.
+Assumptions and observational insight are not enough to help us put together accessible events.
+We have a responsibility to continually educate ourselves on matters of accessibility.
 We can do this by:

 1. asking well-crafted questions that invite the perspectives of the communities we are hoping to bring together,